My Sweeten Story: A DUMBO Renovation Goes Chic-Casual

 Guest blog post by Sweeten homeowner Jenifer.
 “After” photos by Kate Glicksberg for Sweeten.

 We had a clear vision from the day of the close: to create a living space with a look and feel of casual luxury.
 The building, in historic DUMBO, is a block from both Brooklyn Bridge Park and the waterfront.
 The apartment is a true two-bedroom—with windows and natural light in both—overlooking the street and trees.
-We knew we loved the neighborhood because we already lived there for a few year as renters.
-Besides the location, we were also attracted to the price point.
-It was reasonable enough that we could buy the condo and have money to renovate before moving in.
-Mitzie is a furniture designer who has created collections for West Elm, to name just one brand.
-We were confident that this was a good canvas, and that we could make a home here.
+The price point was reasonable enough that we could buy the condo and have money to renovate before moving in.
+Mitzie is a furniture designer and we were confident the space was a good canvas.
+It would make a good home.

 We were looking to add character to each room, with a focus on mixed materials and quality finishes.
-We were excited about renovating the kitchen and the two bathrooms, especially the master.
-Maximizing storage was key in every way, since Mitzie works from home.
-The second bedroom would be her workspace, and she wanted (needed!) to separate work from life with an office that could contain her art materials, books, and ever-growing collection of plants.
-We were determined to accomplish it all, transforming the condo into a home reflecting both of our personalities and styles.
+We were excited about renovating the kitchen as well as two bathrooms using the same tile in different ways.
+The master bedroom would be outfitted with wall paneling.
+Maximizing storage was key since Mitzie works from home.
+The second bedroom would be her workspace, and she wanted (needed!) to separate work from life with an office.
+We were determined to accomplish it all, transforming the condo into a home reflecting both our personalities and styles.